Multiplicative structures on cones and duality: Introduction

+In the closed string case, Rabinowitz Floer homology also carries a natural BV operator, see~\cite{CHOS-Cross}.
+To complete the algebraic picture, one should therefore incorporate BV-structures in the formalisms developed in this paper.
+The $S^1$-equivariant versions of these structures should give rise to a refinement of the ${\rm IBL}_\infty$ structures from~\cite{Cieliebak-Fukaya-Latschev}.

+The wrapped Floer homology groups have a categorical refinement given by the wrapped Fukaya category~\cite{Abouzaid-Seidel}.
+Recently Ganatra-Gao-Venkatesh~\cite{GGV} and Bae-Jeong-Kim~\cite{BJK} have defined a categorical refinement of the Lagrangian Rabinowitz Floer homology groups called Rabinowitz Fukaya category.
+The cone perspective on Rabinowitz Floer homology plays a key role, and it is an interesting question to compare the moduli spaces used in those constructions with the moduli spaces from this paper.
+In~\cite{BJK} it is proved that, under reasonable assumptions, the Rabinowitz Fukaya category of a Liouville domain of dimension $2n$ is $(n-1)$-Calabi-Yau.
+This raises the question whether, and how, such a statement implies our Poincar\'e duality theorem.
+Legout~\cite{Legout} had previously defined a categorical refinement of the Cthulhu homology of Chantraine-Dimitroglou Rizell-Ghiggini-Golovko~\cite{CDRGG20}, in the setting of Lagrangian cobordisms.
+We conjecture that, when transposed to the context of Liouville domains, the Legout category is equivalent to the Rabinowitz Fukaya category.

 {\bf Acknowledgements. } This paper is a split-off from our collaboration with Nancy Hingston on Poincar\'e duality.
-Without her far reaching vision this could not have come to being.
-The second author acknowledges the hospitality of Helmut Hofer and IAS in 2017 and 2019, when this project took shape.
-The authors benefited from discussions with M.~Abouzaid, B.~Chantraine, P.~Ghiggini, and S.~Venkatesh.
-The second author acknowledges financial support via the ANR grants MICROLOCAL ANR-15-CE40-0007 and ENUMGEOM ANR-18-CE40-0009.
+Without her far reaching vision this could not have come into being.
+The authors benefited from discussions with M.~Abouzaid, B.~Chantraine, F.~Chapoton, V.~Dotsenko, P.~Ghiggini, R.~Kaufmann, T.~Mazuir, M.~Rivera, and S.~Venkatesh.
+The first author thanks Stanford University, Institut Mittag--Leffler, and the Institute for Advanced Study for their hospitality over the duration of this project.
+The second author acknowledges the hospitality of Helmut Hofer and IAS in 2017, 2019, and 2022.

+This work has benefited from financial support via the grants MICROLOCAL ANR-15-CE40-0007, ENUMGEOM ANR-18-CE40-0009 and COSY ANR-21-CE40-0002.
+In its late stages, it has also benefited from support provided to the second author by the University of Strasbourg Institute for Advanced Study (USIAS) for a Fellowship, within the French national programme ``Investment for the future" (IdEx-Unistra).